scottish-government-design-system/designsystem.gov.scot/components/question/index.md

 If a question has more than one form field, for example a collection of radio buttons or checkboxes, the form fields and their associated labels should all be within a fieldset element, and the fieldset's legend element should be used where the label is placed in a single-field question.

-Hint text can be used below the legend as a hint for the question as a whole, or below each form field's label to provide a hint that is specific to that option.
+Hint text can be used below the legend as a hint for the whole question, or below each form field's label to provide a hint that is specific to that option.

-## Why we use this pattern
+## Why we use this component

-The Question pattern provides a consistent structure for form fields and any auxiliary content that goes alongside them such as hint text or error messaging.
-The "question" wrapping element is useful both for styling and for performing client-side form validation.
+The Question component provides a consistent structure for form fields and any related content that goes alongside them such as hint text or error messaging.
+The 'question' wrapping element is useful both for styling and for performing client-side form validation.

-## Accessibility

-Use aria-describedby to associate hint texts and error messages with field labels and legends.